gedrutten/Portfolio/content/3644QCA/Day14.md

     </div>
 </div>

 Examples of the magnitude of things seen in the landscape during the journey back to Jinan.
-On the left, an example of the magnitude of electricity being transported in this coutry, on the right, a city in the distance and a greenhouse in the foreground, both huge.
+On the left, an example of the magnitude of electricity being delivered in this country, on the right, a city in the distance and a greenhouse in the foreground, both huge.

 <video width="100%" controls>